 In this article we offer a “rendez-vous” for Nowhere else, a real treat.
 Let’s start with a miniature Sahara, the Coral Sand Dunes State Park, which presents a nice specter of pink and orange hued sand dunes, surrounded by red sandstone cliffs.
-Coral Sand Dunes State Park is located near the South state line of Utah between Mount Carmel Junction and Kanab in Southwestern Utah and surrounded on the East by the Moquith mountains and on the North by the Moccasin Mountains.
+Coral Sand Dunes State Park is located near the South state line of Utah (a State of Western USA) between Mount Carmel Junction and Kanab in Southwestern Utah and surrounded on the East by the Moquith mountains and on the North by the Moccasin Mountains.
 The sand dunes were created by the erosing of rocks by wind blowing between the notch between these two chains of mountains.
 Do I see a mirage in the horizon or an oasis?

 Look deep, deep into nature and the wilderness… “Unreal landscapes, illusion, mirage” these are the words that come to mind when you see Coyote Buttes South, White Pocket and Soap Creek at Vermilion Cliffs National Monument.
 How does mother nature shape such wonders ?
 These places are largely unexplored and unvisited.
 The path leading to the site is not easy… we asked directions of a one-meter long rattlesnake but we had doubts about his anwer when he added, “trust me…” Incidentally, the sausages that we ate in Sedona were perhaps made from his cousin’s flesh ?
 Coyote Buttes South includes rock formations among the most beautiful and spectacular in the American West, but also among the most vulnerable, which explains the limited number of passes, only 20, available each day.